reactables/reactables/docs/src/content/getting-started/core-concepts.md

 **Sources**

-Reactables also have the ability to receive actions from a number of external sources and react to them.
+Reactables also have the ability to receive actions from any number of external sources and react to them.

 <br>